Update: 6/24/26 @ 8:15 PM ET

 If you believe you were exposed, you may wish to engage your cyber insurance provider to assist with investigation, remediation, and after-action items.
 These may vary significantly based on the scope of impact. |

-The exfiltrated data appears to be contact information and sales-related communications (price quotes, contacts, tasks, and the like) with Huntress customers and partners, some product pricing data, and competitive market reports.
+The exfiltrated data appears to be contact information and sales-related communications (price quotes, contacts, tasks, conversational data, and the like) with Huntress customers and partners, some product pricing data, and competitive market reports.
 None of the compromised data contained threat intelligence or the kinds of telemetry our tools collect.
 Credentials that belong to Huntress customers and partners, the organizations Huntress protects, and employees, were not compromised.
 The Huntress product was also not affected.
 There is no indication that the threat actor had access to payment information or PCI data.

 Indicators of Klue Compromise